spa-foundations/color-palette/README.md

-# Color Palette Generator - David Galvis
+# Color Palette Generator - SICPA
-This project is a 4 hour challenge requested by SICPA for the recruitment process.
+This project is used by SICPA for the recruitment process.
 It's a basic color palette generator made with Angular.

 ## Run the webserver